Lily Alone: The Green Family

 Bliss Green: Lily's six-year-old half-sister who barely utters a word.
 She treasures 'Headless,' a white polar bear toy that lost its head in an unfortunate accident.
 She loves the fairy-tale Cinderella and begs Lily to read it to her.
 Bliss is the perfect model of a sweet, shy little girl who has a very intense love for the things around her, but finds difficulty in expressing herself properly or making herself heard over the constant noise of Lily trying to keep the kids in order, Baxter swearing and shouting and Pixie screaming for ice cream and chippies.
 She loves to talk with Lily when she is alone.
 Like Lily, she is a loner, preferring to be on her own.
 Other children her age are loud and boisterous, making Bliss stick out in class; however, her twin brother Baxter sticks up for her.
 She does not like school because of this and has doubts about her mum's ability to look after her children properly but keeps all her thoughts to herself.
 She has an irritating phobia of beetles and germs, finds it difficult to cope with normal social life and to stop her dominating twin brother from walking all over her, and adores her big sister Lily.
-At the end of the story Bliss is taken to the hospital when she has a terrible accident in the park and breaks her leg.
+At the end of the story Bliss is taken to the hospital when she has a terrible accident in the park and breaks her leg after playing ' monkeys'.
 It's likely she went to the foster home Pixie & Baxter were staying at after being discharged from hospital.

 Baxter Green: Lily's six-year-old half-brother and Bliss's twin.
 Baxter acts like his father, Mikey.
 He is the only boy of the Green family, and his favourite role model, the man he worships and adores, is his father.
 He cuts his hair short to look as much like Mikey as he can, he prefers to act tough and emphasises his toughness to the limit, such as swearing, swaggering like his dad, and being obsessed with killing, to the point where he has difficulty admitting when he is really afraid or upset.
 He quenches his feelings by teasing his sister, but shows he loves her when she breaks her leg.
 He is fostered by a couple along with Pixie at the end of the book.
 His favourite toy is a fork lift truck, which Kate purchases with a credit card.

 Pixie Green: Kate's youngest child, and the baby of the Green family.
 A sweet, cheeky, talkative three year old who is favoured by her mum and many others.
 Lily loves her dearly but feels constantly pressured by her and Baxter's endless demands for things that they want and can't have.
 Kate spoils her to keep her quiet.
 Pixie also loves ice-cream.
 Lily complains that she talks too much.